sharma-kk/sharma-kk.github.io/_pages/isro.md

 #### 2. Payload adapter design for the PSLV

-I was part of a design team responsible for developing a new payload adapter design for the `Polar Satellite Launch Vehicle` (PSLV) capable of carrying four to six additional small satellites ($\sim$ 100 kg each) along with the primary payload ($\sim$ 1000 kg) of the vehicle.
+A payload adapter serves as the interface between the launch vehicle and satellite/payloads.
+In order to increase the capacity of the `Polar Satellite Launch Vehicle` (PSLV), a new payload adapter design was proposed.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0 text-center">